 Grilled Chicken Alfredo Pasta Bake is sensational.
 Pasta has always been one of my favorite things to eat.
 Any kind of pasta, any kind of sauce–I love it all.
 So when I saw this fantastic looking pasta dish on Pinterest last month I knew I needed to make it.
 Soon.
 Grilled Chicken Alfredo Pasta Bake turned out utterly amazing.

 I didn’t grow up eating pasta.
-My dad was a meat and potatoes kind of guy so we never ate pasta.
-I can only remember my mom making it a couple of times and that was when Dad was out of town on business trips.
-It wasn’t until I moved away from home after I graduated from high school that I began to cultivate my desire for pasta.
+My dad was a meat and potatoes kind of guy, so we never ate pasta.
+I can only remember my mom making it a couple of times growing up.
+That was when Dad was out of town on business trips.
+It wasn’t until I moved away from home that I began to cultivate my desire for pasta.
 But I’ve certainly made up for it over the years.
 My kids ate a LOT of pasta when they were growing up.
-I loved making casseroles and they loved eating pasta so I was always combing through recipes to find pasta dishes that they would eat.
+I loved making casseroles and they loved eating pasta.
+I was always combing through recipes to find pasta dishes that they would eat.

-If you’re in the mood for pasta with alfredo sauce instead of marinara and grilled chicken instead of ground beef, then you really ought to give Grilled Chicken Alfredo Pasta Bake a try–like now!
-The panko bread crumb topping adds a nice, crunchy touch to this great casserole, and your kids and family are sure to love it.
+If you’re in the mood for pasta with alfredo sauce, Grilled Chicken Alfredo Pasta Bake is for you!
+The panko bread crumb topping adds a nice, crunchy touch to this great casserole.
+Even your kids and family are sure to love it.
 And, why not?
 It’s the perfect comfort food.
 So satisfying, so mouthwatering, so wonderful.